EeshanDutta007/EeshanDutta007/README.md

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='200"'>

 Hi, My name is Eeshan Dutta.
-I am a 2nd Year Student at SRM-IST pursuing my Bachelor's Degree in Computer Science and Engineering.
+I am a 2nd Year Student at SRM-IST from West Bengal pursuing my Bachelor's Degree in Computer Science and Engineering.
 I am a 19 year old kid, doing whatever code I like and can to make my and other lives around me more fun.

+Achievements :-

+Hackathons:-
+1. Winners of HackYuva Hackathon (Elixir).
+2. Winners of SyntHacks - Best Health Application (Elixir).
+3. Winners of Codestellation - Best Mobile/Web App (MedWatch).

+Other Events :-
+1. Winner of Codestruck 2019 out of 200+ participants.
+(Competetive Coding Event by Microsoft Developer Club).
+2. Winner of Codigo 2020.
+(Competetive Coding Event by Aakash Research Lab).
+3. 3rd in Bug Crush 2020.
+(Error Solving in code competition by Codechef SRM Club).
+4. Winner of Coder's Hunt.
+(Treasure Hunt Event by GeekForGeeks SRM).
+5. 10+ awards in Debating/Munning all over India (Both as a Delegate/Judge).

 ## printf("\n Hello World!! 😃");
 - 💬 Ask me about anything and everything.